exoplatform/exo-documentation/docs/GettingStarted.rst

               |image139|

-After saving the chage you made on your activity, a text appears under your name indicating that an edit has been done:
+After saving the change you made on your activity, a text appears under your name indicating that an edit has been done:

 |image140|